facebook/pyre-check/documentation/website/docs/pysa_false_negatives.md

 Pysa relies on type information from Pyre to identify sources and sinks, and to build the call graph needed to follow the propagation of taint between the two.
-Just becasue type information is available *somewhere* in the code, does not mean Pyre will know the type of an object in the exact place where Pysa needs it.
+Just because type information is available *somewhere* in the code, does not mean Pyre will know the type of an object in the exact place where Pysa needs it.
 See the documentation on [Coverage Increasing Strategies](pysa_increasing_coverage.md) for tips on how to increase type